hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

             resourceId: ${{TAB_AZURE_STORAGE_RESOURCE_ID}} # you need to change ${{TAB_AZURE_STORAGE_RESOURCE_ID}} to ${{PROVISIONOUTPUT__AZURESTORAGETABOUTPUT__STORAGERESOURCEID}}
         ```

-## Migration
+## Upgrade
-### MigrationAppPackageNotExist
+### UpgradeAppPackageNotExist
-The project to be migrated has no appPackage folder under templates which is required for migration.
+The project to be migrated has no appPackage folder under templates which is required for Upgrade.
-### ManifestTemplateNotExist
+### UpgradeManifestTemplateNotExist
-The project to be migrated has no manifest.template.json file under templates/appPackage which is required for migration.
+The project to be migrated has no manifest.template.json file under templates/appPackage which is required for Upgrade.